jsoysouvanh/Refureku/README.md

 RFKExampleEnum_GENERATED
 ```

-And we can check properties like so:
+And we can retrieve properties like so:
 ```cpp
 #include "Example.h"